rapidez/checkout-theme/README.md

-# Checkout theme - In development...
+# Rapidez Checkout Theme

-A checkout theme including the checkout, cart and accounts views.

-Screenshots...
+An **opinionated** checkout theme for [Rapidez](https://github.com/rapidez/rapidez).
+This theme differs from the core checkout in the following ways:

+- Updated UI in the cart and checkout with address cards, nicer base components, and combined login/credentials step
+- Beautified UI in the account center with a landing page and simplified navigation
+- Overhaul of the component structure, allowing for limitless control over every part of the checkout theme without hassle

+...Image...

 ## Installation